Definition of puberty

-Over the years, the median age at the onset of puberty has decreased further and further.
-The average age of a girl’s menarche is 12.8 years and onset of boy’s voice change is 13.5 years.
-In general, it is worth stating that the point in time varies from individual to individual and depends on various factors (e.g. nutrition, environment, and climate).
+Over the years, the median age at the onset of puberty has decreased.
+The average age of a girl’s menarche is 12.8 years, and the average onset of boy’s voice change is 13.5 years.
+In general, the point in time varies from individual to individual and depends on various factors (e.g., nutrition, environment, and climate).

 Physical change during puberty

-- Breast development with formation of breast bud, proliferation of duct and gland epithelium.
+- Breast development with the formation of the breast bud and proliferation of duct and gland epithelium

-- Girls two years earlier than boys, three to ten centimeters of growth per year.
+- Three to ten centimeters of growth per year

-- Participating hormones: sexual steroids lead to liberation of growth hormones, which leads to liberation of IGF1 out of the liver.
+- Participating hormones: The release of sex steroids leads to the production of growth hormones, which leads to the production of IGF1 in the liver.

-- Bleeding due to oestrogen withdrawal, without preceding ovulation.
+- Bleeding due to estrogen withdrawal without preceding ovulation

-Sexual hormones have an impact on the skeleton, which makes it possible to link sexual maturity and bone age, which can be recorded by an X-ray of the core of the bone of the wrist, elbow joint or knee.
+A shift in the composition of body tissue also takes place.
+Girls develop more fat tissue, and boys develop more muscle tissue.
+Sex hormones furthermore have an impact on the skeleton, which makes it possible to link sexual maturity and bone age.
+These can be evaluated by an X-ray of the core of the bone of the wrist, elbow joint, or knee.